 Buying an EV comes with plenty of environmental and economic benefits, but there are a few areas you should be aware of before committing to electric car finance:

-If you’re keen to help the environment but don’t think an EV fits your lifestyle, you could consider a hybrid.
-These vehicles combine normal petrol/diesel engines with electric.
-There are two different types of hybrid to consider:
+If you’re keen to help the environment but don’t think an EV fits your lifestyle, you could consider hybrid car finance.
+Hybrid cars combine normal petrol/diesel engines with electric.
+There are two different types of hybrid cars to finance:

 Used electric cars are getting more and more affordable.
 Here are some examples of what’s available, starting with one of the earliest all-electric cars, the Nissan Leaf.